Written by

 • Students can opt for an 18-credit accelerated program.

-These differences in requirements can contribute to a student graduating early or late or graduating at all.
+These differences in requirements can contribute to a student graduating early or late, or graduating at all.

 High School Graduation Timeline